 Although firms are not required to have an approved accounting system, the knowledge that a firm has an approved accounting system facilitates NASA's determination that rates are fair and reasonable.
-To assist NASA, the offeror shall complete the questions in the Audit Information form regarding the firm's rates and upload the Federal agency audit report or related information that is available from the last audit.
+The Contracting Officer will use this Audit Information to assist with negotiations if the proposal is selected for an award.
+The Contracting Officer will advise offerors on what is required to determine reasonable costs and/or rates in the event the Audit Information is not adequate to support the necessary determination of rates.
+The offeror shall complete the questions in the Audit Information form regarding the firm's rates and upload the Federal agency audit report or related information that is available from the last audit.
 There is a separate Audit Information section in the Proposal Budget form that shall also be completed.
 If your firm has never been audited by a federal agency, then answer "No" to the first question and you do not need to complete the remainder of the form.
-An electronic form will be provided during the submission process.
+The designated firm administrator, typically the first person to register your firm, is the only individual authorized to update the audit information.